ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 ![Gulano Cup #5 banner](img/banner.png)

+<<<<<<< HEAD
 **Gulano Cup #5** was a 1v1 double-elimination osu!mania 4K tournament hosted by ::{ flag=ID }:: [danar](https://osu.ppy.sh/users/11184912) and ::{ flag=ID }:: [Revv-](https://osu.ppy.sh/users/12424909).
-The tournament was open to all players from Indonesia who did not participate in the [osu!mania 4K World Cup 2024](/wiki/Tournaments/MWC/2024_4K).
+The tournament was open to all players from Indonesia who had not participated in the [osu!mania 4K World Cup](/wiki/Tournaments/MWC#osu!mania-4k-world-cup).
 The tournament featured a **wildcard map** gimmick, where players may submit maps into the "wildcard" pool for a chance for it to be picked during the tournament.
 It was the fifth instalment of the Gulano Cup series.

 ## Tournament schedule